Casual-Coder2/Library_Management_System/README.md

     Bcode: Its type is varchar(10).
 It is a foreign key and is associated to the 'Bcode' column in table 'books'.

     Issue_date: Its type is date.

+Replace 'your_MySQL_password' with you MySQL password and 'your_database_name' with your database name in the third line of the program.

+Please install 'mysql-connector-python' before running this program.

+This program assumes that the database is present on the localhost in the account of the root user.
+If that is not the case, then please make the relevant changes.